Applies to: Sophos Home Premium and Free (Catalina MacOS 10.15)

 Note: If the steps are not completed the first time, the pop up will show up on reboot, and also whenever a scan has to take place.

-Watch a video covering how to add components to the Full Disk Access list:
+Watch this video covering how to add components to the Full Disk Access list, then follow the appropriate scenario below:

 Scenario 1 - Missing components

-If some of the components do not get added after dragging and dropping, please follow these steps to manually add any missing ones:
+If some of the components do not get added after dragging and dropping, and you are presented with the Welcome to Sophos Home message every time you restart the Mac, please follow these steps to manually add any missing ones:

 1) Open Security & Privacy